 We know that freezing up and doing nothing is not the answer.
 And while this is a daunting journey, one that will end up driving change within and around your team, let’s start with the most important thing you and your team must do.

-The first step to overcoming the 3 Deadly C’s is to clearly and consistency communicate “Why You, Why Now?”
+The first step to overcoming the 3 Deadly C’s is to clearly and consistency drive preference and priority.
 What are the compelling reasons why someone should choose you?
 I mean REAL reasons, not the “Our people make the difference” or “We’ve been in business for 100 years” reasons.
 Not only does everyone say those same things, further driving commoditization, but the part of your buyer’s brain that makes decisions doesn’t know what to do with that information.
 So, it ignores it.

-The “Why now?” is a new requirement.
+Creating priority is a new requirement.
 With bigger decision-making teams, everyone is bringing their own priorities to the table.
-So now, you not only have to defeat your direct competitors with your “Why you”, to win the priority game and you have to clearly address why they should do something now.
+So now, you not only have to defeat your direct competitors with your real value, to win the priority game and you have to clearly address why they should do something now.
 If you can’t win that one, you’ll get the “good news/bad news response… "We liked your proposal the best, buuuuuuut...we’re not going to do anything at all right now.”

 Not a win.